nickjvm/project-starter-gulp/README.md

 A personal project starter kit with ES6, React, Redux and SPA routing.
 It's intended to kickstart my personal projects, but if it works for you, feel free to use.

+In addition to tools/templates below, also defines `.editorconfig` and `.eslintrc` files for a consistent environment and coding style. `package.json` contains necessary modules to run linting in SublimeText.

 ## Getting started

 ```